Writing

 Switches are parameters that could only have two possible states: on or off.

-Thus, for switches, you can use boolean True or False, string literals “on” or “off” or special turn_on() and turn_off() methods.
+Thus, for switches, you can use Python’s boolean keywords True or False, string literals “on” or “off” or special turn_on() and turn_off() methods.

 async pyplumio.helpers.parameter.Switch.turn_on(self) bool